byzer-org/byzer-doc/byzer-lang/en-us/grammar/select.md

 from mockData as output;
 ```

-Set up a template via variable declaration, which is held by a variable named `sum_tpl` and supports positional parameters.
-Next, the template is rendered by using `${template.get}` in the `select` clause.
+Set up a template via variable declaration, and the template will be managed by  `sum_tpl`, which also supports positional parameters.
+Next, render the template by `${template.get}` in the `select` statement.
 The first parameter is the template name and the following parameters are the parameters of the template.